tizzir/COMP3040A2v2/README.md

 *flow* of using different templates would be a good starting point, though.

 ### **Can I still make use of `markdown-cv` without forking it?
 I don't want GitHub to prominently display the original repo to others who are looking at my resume.**
-While yout absolutely can make use of `markdown-cv` without forking it on GitHub, you'll still want to credit the original work somewhere.
+While you absolutely can make use of `markdown-cv` without forking it on GitHub, you'll still want to credit the original work somewhere.
 In this case, consider adding an acknowledgment in your `README` file.
 Also, note that because `markdown-cv` uses the MIT license, you'll also have to make your repo